 Mr. Richie holds both a B.S. and an MBA from Indiana University's Kelley School of Business where he majored in Finance, Marketing, and Strategy.

-Todd Robinson is Interim Chief Financial Officer and Treasurer for Renewable Energy Group, Inc. (REG).
+Todd Robinson is Deputy Chief Financial Officer and Treasurer for Renewable Energy Group, Inc. (REG).
 In this role, he oversees financial reporting, treasury, investor relations, taxes and SEC reporting.
 Mr. Robinson spent more than 20 years in banking, investments, finance, and treasury roles before joining Renewable Energy Group as the company’s Director, Investor Relations in February of 2014.

 Prior to REG, Mr. Robinson worked at companies including Wells Fargo, Deloitte & Touche, Pioneer Hi-Bred International, Pella Corporation, and HSBC Securities (USA), Inc.